coffeegist/coffeegist.github.io/_posts/2019-02-07-domain-fronting-beacons-and-tls.md

 ### Testing This Programmatically

 Once I realized I had completely goofed, I wanted a way to programmatically check this for future reference.
 I also wanted the ability to make sure that I never try and stage a production payload over a fronted domain unless I know the protocols will match.
-So, I wanted to see what registry keys were effected when changing the options seen above in the Internet Properties dialog.
+So, I wanted to see what registry keys were affected when changing the options seen above in the Internet Properties dialog.
 Firing up [procmon](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon), I see the following.

 {% include figure image_path="/assets/images/2019-02-07-domain-fronting-beacons-and-tls/procmon-secureprotocols.png" %}

-It appears that when modifying the TLS values in the Internet Properties dialog, one of the registry keys effected is `HKCU:\Software\Microsoft\Windows\CurrentVersion\Internet Settings\SecureProtocols`.
+It appears that when modifying the TLS values in the Internet Properties dialog, one of the registry keys affected is `HKCU:\Software\Microsoft\Windows\CurrentVersion\Internet Settings\SecureProtocols`.
 The value is indeed changing when selecting/deselecting different TLS protocols, but the value didn't make sense to me yet.
 I needed to keep digging.

 A quick search through the registry brought to my attention the following three registry items.